 - After fasting people report to feeling healthier and more energetic and thus are more likely to be more active and burn more calories.

-- To increase your metabolism it is vital that you exercise.
-If your goal involves weight loss, you must be prepared to adopt a lifestyle change after the fast/ detox, as fasting by itself will not help you to lose weight permanently.
+- To increase your metabolism it is vital to exercise.
+If your goal involves weight loss, be prepared to adopt a lifestyle change after the fast/ detox, as fasting by itself will not help you to lose weight permanently.

 - If you are fasting for weight loss, avoid water fasting and go for juice fasting or raw foods instead.